Goswami Ganesh Dutta Sanatan Dharma College

 Goswami Ganesh Dutta Sanatan Dharma College (GGDSDC) is a college of Panjab University located in the North Indian city of Chandigarh.
 Established in 1973, the GGDSD college is spread over 16.5 acres of land.
 The college has been awarded A+ grade by the National Assessment and Accreditation Council (NAAC), Bangalore.
-GGDSD College ranked 82nd in the 2018 All India Ranking by NIRF, MHRD.
+The college is ranked 70th among colleges in India by the National Institutional Ranking Framework (NIRF), MHRD in 2024.
 The college is also recognized as 'College with Potential for Excellence' by the University Grants Commission (UGC), Delhi.

 Programmes

 GGDSDC offers education in the following courses: